jdoleary/Spellmasons/docs/TasksCurrent.md

-- Make cacheBlood get called mid cast too, when the blood graphics object gets too big
-- save file sometimes truncates after space
+## Brad recommended priorities
+- Prevent game breaking perf issues **priority #1**
+    - Blood
+    - Prediction slowing down
+- Difficulty scaling over 4 players
 ## Brad playtest
+- save file truncates if it contains '-'
 - As he was clicking to change his color he spawned because he was already ready, changing your color should unready you
     - or delay when you can click to sapwn
     - or you can't spawn before you pick your cards
 - he moved and sync died issue at the beginning
 - decoy spell copy overflows on small resolution
 - some spells are lowercase in player tooltip
-- res spell alone should prioritize targeting dead units over living
 - if you die to poison "your turn" + "you died" overlap
 - poisoner miniboss bloated killed then resurrected comes back thin
 - poisoner miniboss should do more quantity when poisoning